 rel="tag" elements for their text content.
 The selected text is then appended to the tweet as hash-tags.

 On the home life side of things, the little one had his third set of vaccinations on Friday.
-They were delayed due to a cold from the week before (which he weathered far better than his mother and I).
-The third set of vaccines is similar to the first set.
+A cold delayed the vaccines from the week before (which he weathered far better than my partner and I).
+The third set of vaccines like the first set.
 They're painful, and can lead to a fever.
-We've spent most of this weekend trying to keep him comfortable, the fever low, and the injection sites relatively pain free.
+We've spent most of this weekend trying to keep him comfortable, the fever low, and the injection sites as pain free as possible.
 He's almost back to his usual cheerful self now.
-It should go without saying that these vaccinations are well, well worth the short period of discomfort.
+It should go without saying that these vaccinations are well worth a short period of discomfort.